gabe00122/personal-site/src/posts/transformer_rl.md

 The key idea is to treat **each trajectory** as the atomic unit of learning.
 I treat each time step as one "token" in the transformer and I consider the last **last action** taken and **last reward** received to be part of the observation (shouldn't the agents always be able to remember what action they took?)

-Because the entire context influences action selection, training on only part of a trajectory would make the data off-policy unless.
+A rollout is collected over multiple parallel agents, using a **KV cache** to speed up inference.

-A rollout is collected over multiple parallel agents, using a KV cache to speed up inference.
+Because the entire context influences action selection, training on only part of a trajectory would make the data off-policy.
+Someone could get around this using sliding window attention and recording the **KV cache** at the beginning of the rollout.

 When the rollout is filled
-* The advantage and target values are calculated using **TD(lambda)**.
+* The advantage and target values are calculated using **TD(λ)**.
 * The trajectories are shuffled over the batch dimension but not the timestep dimension.
 * The trajectories are split into multiple mini-batches over the batch dimension.